 \subsection{Within-domain performance}

 We first evaluate how these models perform when trained and evaluated on data from the same subject pool.
 We compute the tenfold cross-validated out-of-sample error for each decision rule in each of the 44 domains.\footnote{We split the sample into ten subsets at random, choose nine of the ten subsets for training, and evaluate the estimated model's error on the final subset.
 The tenfold cross-validated error is the average of the out-of-sample errors on the ten possible choices of test set.} The two black box methods (random forest and kernel regression) each achieve lower cross-validated error than EU and CPT in 38 of the 44 domains, although the improvement is not large.
-Figure \ref{fig:WithinDomain} reports the CDF of tenfold cross-validated errors for the random forest, kernel regression, EU, and CPT.\footnote{Online Appendix \ref{sec:within_domain_in_sample} shows that the CDFs for in-sample errors are likewise very close.}

-To obtain simpler summary statistics for the comparison between the economic models and black boxes, we normalize each economic model's error (in each domain) by the random forest error.
-Table \ref{tab:WithinDomain} averages this ratio across domains and shows that on average, the cross-validated errors of the economic models are slightly larger than the random forest error: The CPT error is on average 1.06 times the random forest error, and the EU error is on average 1.21 times the random forest error.\footnote{The numbers in Table \ref{tab:WithinDomain} are very similar if we normalized by the kernel regression error instead.}
+To obtain a simple summary statistic for the comparison between the economic models and black boxes, we normalize each economic model's error (in each domain) by the random forest error.
+Table \ref{tab:WithinDomain} averages this ratio across domains and shows that on average, the cross-validated errors of the economic models are slightly larger than the random forest error.
+That is, the CPT error is on average 1.06 times the random forest error, and the EU error is on average 1.21 times the random forest error.\footnote{The numbers in Table \ref{tab:WithinDomain} are very similar if we normalized by the kernel regression error instead.}